toshi0607/Go-FAQ-Japanese-Edition/original.md

 Regarding operator overloading, it seems more a convenience than an absolute requirement.
 Again, things are simpler without it.

-### Why doesn’t Go have "implements" declarations?
+### Why doesn’t Go have “implements” declarations?

-A Go type satisfies an interface by implementing the methods of that interface, nothing more.
+A Go type implements an interface by implementing the methods of that interface, nothing more.
 This property allows interfaces to be defined and used without needing to modify existing code.
 It enables a kind of [structural typing](https://en.wikipedia.org/wiki/Structural_type_system) that